ManuBernard/3d/readme.md

 ## Playgrounds

 Are environments to quickly play with threejs.
-Launching the command `npm run create mynewplayground` will duplicate the templates/playground folder in the playground and start a server located to the proper URL.
+Launching the command `npm run create mynewplayground` will duplicate the templates/playground folder in the src and start a server located to the proper output path & open visual studio code to the freshly created script.js.